Kiiczo/spy-party-game/README.md

 ## Acknowledgements

 - [PyScript](https://pyscript.net/) for enabling Python in the browser.
-- [Nicholas Tollervey](https://github.com/ntoll) for the PyScript template.
+- [Nicholas Tollervey](https://github.com/ntoll) for the PyScript template inspiration.
+- Cloudflare for the AI-powered location generation backend.